 • Geographical location of the facility including descriptive names.
+A name shall not be considered if an existing park or facility within a 50 mile radius of the City limits bears the proposed name.

+Packet page:...

-- An outstanding feature of the area. (example: hill, river, vegetation) - Commonly recognized subjects of historical significance such as event, person (non-living and deceased for a minimum of two years), group, culture, or place. - A person (non-living and deceased for a minimum of two years) or group who significantly contributed to the acquisition or development of the park or facility. - An individual (non-living and deceased for a minimum of two years) who provided an exceptional service in the interest of the city or community. - Naming may be considered based on the provision of significant funding which substantially underwrites the cost of renovation or construction of city property.
+• An outstanding feature of the area. (example: hill, river, vegetation)

+• Commonly recognized subjects of historical significance such as event, person (non-living and deceased for a minimum of five years), group, culture, or place.

+• A person (non-living and deceased for a minimum of five years) or group who significantly contributed to the acquisition or development of the park or facility.

+• An individual (non-living and deceased for a minimum of five years) who provided an exceptional service in the interest of the city or community.

+• The Mayor and City Council have the authority to waive the minimum number of years an individual must be deceased in order to be considered.

+• Naming may be considered based on the provision of significant funding which substantially underwrites the cost of renovation or construction of city property.
 Financial underwriting shall be broadly defined as substantial monetary contributions that completely or significantly enable city projects such as parks, buildings or property acquisition to occur.
-This may include monetary gifts and/or grants that leverage federal, state, and local funding for such projects or complete donation of land. - Parks and facilities that are donated to the city can be named by deed restriction by the donor.
-The naming and acceptance of land is subject to approval by the Mayor and City Council. - Naming may not conflict with public grant funding policies established by state and/or federal grant funding programs. - Naming Rights, or Sponsorship Benefits must not include depictions, words or phrases that are reasonably deemed to be harmful or otherwise developmentally inappropriate for the purpose of communication with, or display to the general public.
-Examples of depictions, words or phrases that may be rejected under this Policy are those which: - Are sexually suggestive or obscene; - Promote unlawful discrimination on the basis of race, ethnicity, religion, or any other classification protected by law; - Connote inappropriate violence or intimidation; - Relate events, activities or behaviors that are criminal or otherwise violate law (including without limitation, violations or applicable environmental, controlled substance or safety laws); or - Promote activities or products that are reasonably determined to be detrimental to the public health or safety. - o Associations with tobacco and alcohol are prohibited.
+This may include monetary gifts and/or grants that leverage federal, state, and local funding for such projects or complete donation of land.

+• Parks and facilities that are donated to the city can be named by deed restriction by the donor.
+The naming and acceptance of land is subject to approval by the Mayor and City Council.

+• Naming may not conflict with public grant funding policies established by state and/or federal grant funding programs.

+• Naming Rights, or Sponsorship Benefits must not include depictions, words or phrases that are reasonably deemed to be harmful or otherwise developmentally inappropriate for the purpose of communication with, or display to the general public.
+Examples of depictions, words or phrases that may be rejected under this Policy are those which:

+- Are sexually suggestive or obscene; - Promote unlawful discrimination on the basis of race, ethnicity, religion, or any other classification protected by law; - Connote inappropriate violence or intimidation; - Relate events, activities or behaviors that are criminal or otherwise violate law (including without limitation ,violations or applicable environmental, controlled substance or safety laws); or - Promote activities or products that are reasonably determined to be detrimental to the public health or safety. - Associations with tobacco and alcohol are prohibited.